DEVASTATION in Abaco after Hurricane Dorian. (NOAA via AP)

 Tribune Staff Reporter

-Mr Davis was responding to recent controversy over certain aspects of the memorial, particularly the national concert to be held at Baha Mar that will feature American gospel singer, Cece Winans, who will be headlining the event.
+He also revealed plans for a national memorial concert to be held at Baha Mar that will feature local talent as well as famous American gospel singer, Cece Winans, who will be headlining the event.

 Hurricane Dorian hit Abaco on September 1, 2019, as a Category 5 hurricane before barreling toward Grand Bahama.

 Nearly three years later, the islands remain in recovery mode.

 While the official death toll of the storm is said to be 74 people, many more are still missing.